amcginlay/k8s-primer/content/018_install_kubectl/_index.md

 The term Namespaces can be abbreviated "ns" as in `kubectl get ns`.
 {{% /notice %}}

-Kubernetes namespaces are logical subdivisions of your cluster.
+Kubernetes namespaces are ***logical*** administrative subdivisions of your cluster.
 Please don't confuse these with Linux namespaces (used in containization by the way), DNS namespaces (used for public, private, and protected network naming), or other varieties of namespaces.
 Each app, microservice, or project you deploy could be in its own namespace.
 It is up to you.

+{{< mermaid >}}
+graph TB
+subgraph Kubernetes-cluster[Kubernetes Cluster]
+  subgraph Namespaces
+    dee-fault-en-ess[default]
+    kube-node-lease
+    kube-public
+    kube-system
+    local-path-storage
+  end
+end

+classDef green fill:#9f6,stroke:#333,stroke-width:4px;
+classDef orange fill:#f96,stroke:#333,stroke-width:4px;
+classDef blue fill:#69f,stroke:#333,stroke-width:4px;
+classDef yellow fill:#ff3,stroke:#333,stroke-width:2px;
+class Kubernetes-cluster orange;
+class Namespaces yellow;
+{{< /mermaid >}}

+{{% notice tip %}}
+Remember: Nodes are physical host servers in your Kubernetes cluster.
+Namespaces are logical administrative units of your Kubernetes cluster.
+{{% /notice %}}

 ## Success